wmeimg2005/dreamtime/src/gui/assets/etc/ABOUT.md

 ## Credits

 - **DeepManYY:** I am a web developer who found this application interesting and I could not resist making it as accessible as possible to the world.
+- **[1337Roy](https://github.com/1337Roy):** For his contribution to the source code to activate or deactivate pubic hair.
+- **[wisp101](https://github.com/wisp101):** Be active in the development and provide help to other developers.

-- **deeppppp:** Be a follower of PepeNude since its beginning, help the community and be active in the research and development of a new transformation algorithm.
+- **[deeppppp](https://github.com/deeppppp):** Be a follower of PepeNude since its beginning, help the community and be active in the research and development of a new transformation algorithm.
-- **wisp101:** Be active in the development and provide help to other developers.
 - **d3pn3p:** Be active in the research and development of a new transformation algorithm.
 - **Invader21:** Be active in the research and development of a new transformation algorithm.